Kennxn/SuperKenCoder/README.md

-- 👋 Hi, I’m @SuperKenCoder
+- 👋 Hi, I’m @Kennxn
-- 👀 I’m interested in ...Music, coding, vidoe games
+- 👀 I’m interested in ...Music, coding, video games
 - 🌱 I’m currently learning ...
 Learning Java and Javascript
 - 💞️ I’m looking to collaborate on ... nothing so far
-- 📫 How to reach me ...email bilankennan@yahoo.com
+- 📫 How to reach me ...email bilankennan@proton.me

 <!---
-SuperKenCoder/SuperKenCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->